rexywjy/simple-scoreboard/README.md

 ## Usage

-1. **Edit Participant Names** - Click on any participant name to customize it
+1. **Edit Player Names** - Click on any player name to customize it
 2. **Input Scores** - Use the +/- buttons or type directly into the score input
-3. **Navigate Rounds** - Click "Next Round" or "Previous Round" to switch between rounds
+3. **Navigate Rounds** - Click on Round 1, 2, or 3 tabs to switch between rounds
-4. **View Summary** - Scroll down to see the complete score summary table
+4. **View Summary** - Click the "Summary" tab to see the top 5 podium and full rankings
+5. **Enjoy Confetti** - Watch the celebration animation when viewing the summary
-5. **Reset Data** - Click "Reset All" to clear all scores and start over
+6. **Reset Data** - Click "Reset" to clear all scores and start over

 ## Project Structure